 - 1 teaspoon vanilla extract

-- ⅓ cup unsalted butter or coconut oil, melted
+- ⅓ cup melted unsalted butter, (or coconut oil)

 Strawberry Filling:

-- 3 cups strawberries, sliced into thirds (fresh is best but read notes)
+- 3 cups strawberries, sliced into thirds (fresh or frozen)

 - 2 tablespoon honey